 Stuart Page shares memories of special moments, close collaborators, photos, posters, and making music.

 I don’t know how I ended up at Mollett Street, I hadn’t really got involved in the music scene at that point.
 Someone must have just suggested it, and off we went.
-I was living at 43 Knowles St – a lot of musicians lived there, it was a big mansion, well known.
+I was living at 43 Knowles St – a lot of musicians lived there over the years, it was a big mansion, well known.
 A wonderful house with enormous rooms; Glenn and his girlfriend were living in the servants’ quarters.
 I was into music, but just records.

 I started photographing music a lot in 1978, and I went to the manager of the Christchurch Town Hall and said I’d like to photograph the touring groups.
 He gave me a pass that gave me carte blanche entry for the whole year: backstage, everywhere.
 Stéphane Grappelli, Lou Reed, Joe Cocker, The Inkspots, Chuck Berry (I went to find the negatives when he died, but couldn’t – a piss-off).

 Maybe Hamish Kilgour asked me to do it, at the end of 83.
 AXEMEN had just started in September, and somehow we got wrangled into this event.
 I got the names of the bands, got a picture of an 8-track – it belonged to The Gordons – and collaged it together.
 A combination of found text, hand-written text, found images.
 We got the recording of our set mixed by Terry King.
-We posted him a half-size bottle of whiskey and asked him to mix, which he did, and we put one on our first album Three Virgins.
+We posted him a half-size bottle of whiskey and asked him to mix the AXEMEN tracks, which he did, and we put one song, ‘Yeasty Mayor’, on our first album Three Virgins.
 No one seems to know what happened to the rest of those tapes, one of the great mysteries.
 That’s a lot of big tapes.

-There was this product called Ruby Film: a two-layered plastic sheet like a heavy clear backing sheet.
-And on top of it is a softer, weird film.
+There was this product called Rubylith: a two-layered plastic sheet like a heavy clear polyester backing sheet.
+And on top of it is a softer, red film.
 I had a little swivel knife for hand cutting, and I’d do a design on paper, and then go to a light table, put the film over top, and then cut the film and peel it away.
 So that’s how that was made.

-I was studying photography at Ilam and saw an honours student Hamish Thompson screen printing his amazing graphic design poems, and I was blown away, with the tiny letters and amazing details.
+I was studying photography at Ilam and saw an honours student Hamish Thompson screen printing his beautiful graphic design poems, and I was blown away, with the tiny letters and amazing details.
 I had screen printed as a kid, but hadn’t realised you could get such quality and detail.
 So I did a 180 from the black and white 35mm documentary-style shooting I’d been doing.
 I’d been photographing commercial “artefacts” – gimmicky advertising stuff, signs, mannequins, I hadn’t taken them seriously, but [Ilam photography lecturer] Shustak said “These are cool, what are these about?”
 Just for fun, I said.
 “They’re great.”
 I had this idea of screen printing these advertising images in colour.
-I worked out how to do it, and made a book of them called Artifacts – maybe 40 images – and I submitted in my final year, 1979, as my honours presentation.
+I worked out how to do it, and made a book of them called Artifacts – maybe 40 images – and I submitted that in my final year, 1979, as my honours presentation.
 I was screen printing up until the 90s, and always had a studio, it’s been a very cool thing to be able to do.
-Once I started playing music – drums from 1983 in various bands – it became very useful for making posters, LP jackets with cassettes inside, T-shirts, I used to make money selling T-shirts to a shop in Christchurch of my favourite bands.
+Once I started playing music – drums from 1983 in various bands – it became very useful for making posters, LP jackets with cassettes inside, T-shirts, I used to make money selling T-shirts of my favourite bands to the Echo Records shop in Christchurch.
 The most famous sale was when Paul Simon bought about four T-shirts for his son.
 An Elvis one, The Fall, Pere Ubu ...

 Anyone who owned a wind-up 16mm Bolex camera, you met them eventually because you’d borrow lenses from each other.
 That’s how I met Grant Fell.
-It was quite a tight little group, including me, Chris Knox, Grant, Brett Orams, Greg Wood, Norbert Haley – they’re the people I can remember with windup 16mm Bolex cameras, so you knew each other because you’d borrow a lens, it was quite a tight little group.
+It was quite a tight little group, including me, Chris Knox, Grant, Brett Orams, Greg Wood, Norbert Haley – they’re the people I can remember with windup 16mm Bolex cameras.
 Grant and I made music videos together, the Headless Chickens’ ‘Donka’ was the main one.
-They were planning to tour Australia, and Grant and I made a music video for Flying Nun: In Love With These Times, the only Flying Nun TV commercial.
-We got paid, and that paid my ticket.
-I’d started projecting slides over them while they were performing, and they wanted me to do that.
+They were planning to tour Australia, and Grant and I made an ad for Flying Nun: In Love With These Times, the only Flying Nun TV commercial.
+We got paid, and that paid my ticket to Aussie.
+I’d started projecting slides and 16mm film over them while they were performing, and they wanted me to do that.
 This was one of the photos I took for publicity for that trip.
-They were never used.
-I loved the intersection of Queen and Wellesley [Streets]: the sun would reflect down on to the street.
-We had to wait for the pedestrian crossing light to go green, we’d run out, only have a minute, then run out again.
+This one was never used.
+I loved the intersection of Queen and Wellesley [Streets]: the sun would reflect down on to the street from the mirrored buildings.
+We had to wait for the pedestrian crossing light to go green, we’d run out, only have a minute, take a few frames, then run off again.
 We did a series of photos that way.

 That’s how I met Thomas.
-He had a film company, QDK Media, and they did a series of little TV movies based around this German comedian Jutta, who’s in the photo.
+He had a film company, QDK Media, and they did a series of little TV movies based around this German comedian Jutta Wübbe, who’s in the photo.
 She’s a very popular comedian in Germany, with sell-out gigs.
 She’d travel around the world and stumble into situations, and they set one in New Zealand.
-Her character name was Frau Jaschke, so it’s Frau Jaschke in Noi Zeeland – which is where I got the name for Noisyland, the name of my YouTube channel.
+Her character name was Frau Jaschke, so it’s Mit Frau Jaschke in Neuseeland – which is where I got the idea for the name Noisyland, now the name of my YouTube channel.
 They came out and shot this thing.
-I was involved in pre-production and still photography, location manager, and helped shoot it all.
-They told me to do a GST refund, and said, that’s yours.
+I was involved in pre-production and still photography, location manager.
+They told me to collect their GST refund, and said, that’s yours.
 It was quite a lot of money.
 So I bought a ticket and went over and visited them.
 Thomas was in Hamburg, and we went out to the Reeperbahn and old Beatles haunts.

-Hamish [Kilgour] would often come back to New Zealand, and he turned up on the day of the earthquake.
+Hamish [Kilgour] would often come back to New Zealand, and he turned up on the day of the Feb 22 earthquake.
 We had arranged to do a rehearsal: him, me and Danny [Mañetto, of Shaft and The Mad Scene].
 I was heading out the door, and my flatmate yelled out “There’s been another earthquake!”
 There’d been a lot of aftershocks.
-I drove out to meet them and got a text from my mother, saying “I’m okay”.
+I drove out to meet them and got a text from my mother, saying “I’m OK”.
 I thought, What’s that about?
 I went inside, Danny turned the TV on and we saw the Cathedral spire crash into the Square.
 Holy fuck!
 We tried to get hold of our mums, but the cell network was overloaded.
 We did the gig that night in Tabac [Auckland] and I remember we were organising people to look after our mothers.
 Hamish and I decided we’d fly down there, to check in on our friends and mothers.
 My brother went down and got my mother.
-We visited people, then Hamish got a rental and drove back up to Auckland.
-I started DJing at Golden Dawn, accidently, and I got Hamish to come along as a selector, and used that photo.
+We visited people, then Hamish got a rental and I drove us back up to Auckland.
+I started DJing at Golden Dawn, accidently, and I got Hamish to come along as a selector, and used that photo of us to publicise the event.

 A selfie: they used to call them self portraits in the old days.
 Jim Wilson had been over to St Petersburg in Russia and brought back a lot of those Russian hats.
 I think it’s me mucking round in PhotoShop.
 I’ve got a really good iPhone I use a lot, but I also use a Panasonic Lumix GH5 which shoots 4k movie footage and stills.
 I haven’t shot any film for a long time.
 I found the digital camera revolution really liberating, because you get the results immediately and you can take as many as you want, you don’t run out of film.

 Phantom Billstickers arranged a poetry event in New York City in 2012, at the Saatchi Building.
 They flew over about eight poets from New Zealand, and I went over with Bridget Sutherland.
-We’d done a few film projects together, and documented the event.
-We hired some camera guys there and filmed the event, but took the poets around various parts of New York.
-We filmed on location: at 9/11 ground zero, Central Park, the Guggenheim, various other locations, and then Gerald Stern came into the city to read some poetry, and we decided to go and visit him in New Jersey.
+We’d done a few film projects together, and we documented the event.
+We hired some extra camera guys over there and filmed the event, but we also took the poets around various parts of New York.
+We filmed on location: at 9/11 ground zero, Central Park, the Guggenheim, various other locations.
+Gerald Stern had come into the city to read some poetry, and we decided to go and visit him in Lambertville, New Jersey.
 We were planning how to get there, and Bridget’s sister Jane handed me the card of an ex-KGB guy with a limousine who drove us down there.
 We met Gerald Stern, filmed him reading poetry in his house, and then he took us out to lunch.

-I got asked by Leanne Pooley to take part in her film about Frank Worsley, Shackleton’s photographer.
-He took amazing photos, and he would tour around English aristocratic circles, giving lectures about the whole Antarctic adventure, projecting the glass slides.
-I was asked if I could make a digital slide show of his photos, and have the pictures sliding off as if it was an old projector.
+I got asked to take part in Leanne Pooley’s film about Frank Worsley, Shackleton’s captain.
+His photographer Frank Hurley took amazing photos, and they would tour around English aristocratic circles, giving lectures about the whole Antarctic adventure, projecting the glass slides.
+I was asked if I could make a digital slide show of Hurley’s photos, and have the pictures sliding off as if it was an old-fashioned projector.
 I did that, and they said, could you come and operate the DVD player and the projector.
 Sure!
 Then, “Would you mind being on set like a featured extra?”
 Okay then, off I went, got fitted in a tuxedo and had my hair cut.
-So I was operating the old-fashioned project on camera, but I had the digital one underneath.
+So I was operating the old-fashioned projector on camera, but I had the digital one underneath the table out of sight.
 [Shackleton’s Captain can be viewed at NZ On Screen.]

 [TV director] Mark Everton has been a friend of Barry Jenkin for a long time, and he thought it was a good time to interview him.
 So we packed off down to Thames where he lived, and spent most of the day there.
 Barry is looking through his photo album.
 He still had a lot of his original vinyl collection, well worn, and well played: The Ramones, The Fall, really cool 80s post punk.
 Fantastic guy, really funny, irreverent.
 We were looked after well.

-It needs to be clarified that Hamish did the drawing – I did colorisation and design for poster.
-We went on tours that year, 2019, and we were partly organising the tour while on the road.
-I filled in details while on tour, and emailed the artwork to Phantom Billstickers.
+It needs to be clarified that Hamish did the drawing – I did colourisation and design for poster.
+We went on two tours that year, 2019, and we were partly organising the tour while on the road.
+I filled in venue details for the poster designs while on tour, and emailed the artwork to Phantom Billstickers.
 Jim Wilson looked after us.

 --